openvinotoolkit/openvino_notebooks/notebooks/stable-video-diffusion/README.md

 # Image to Video Generation with Stable Video Diffusion

 [Stable Video Diffusion (SVD)](https://stability.ai/stable-video) Image-to-Video is a diffusion model that takes in a still image as a conditioning frame, and generates a video from it.
 In this tutorial we consider how to convert and run Stable Video Diffusion using OpenVINO.
 We will use [stable-video-diffusion-img2video-xt](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt) model as example.
-Additionally, to speedup video generation process we apply [AnimateLCM](https://arxiv.org/abs/2402.00769) LoRA weights.
+Additionally, to speedup video generation process we apply [AnimateLCM](https://arxiv.org/abs/2402.00769) LoRA weights and run optimization with [NNCF](https://github.com/openvinotoolkit/nncf/).

 ![result](https://github.com/openvinotoolkit/openvino_notebooks/assets/29454499/ae8a77b2-b5c9-45c5-a103-6e46c686739f)